isisaddons-legacy/isis-module-security/README.md

 #### Shiro configuration (shiro.ini) ####

 The module includes `org.isisaddons.module.security.shiro.IsisModuleSecurityRealm`, an implementation of Apache Shiro's `org.apache.shiro.realm.AuthorizingRealm` class.
-As such, the module can be used to be used either as the single (primary) realm or as a secondary realm.
+This realm is intended to be configured as the single realm for Shiro, but it can optionally have a delegateAuthenticationRealm injected into it.

-* if configured as the primary realm then module handles both authentication and authorization.
+* if configured without a delegate realm then `IsisModuleSecurityRealm` deals only with _local_ users and performs both authentication and authorization for them.
 Authentication is performed against encrypted password.
+Users with _delegate_ account type will be unable to log in.

-* if configured as the secondary realm then it primarily handles authorization.
+* if configured with a delegate realm then `IsisModuleSecurityRealm` deals with both _delegated_ and _local_ users.

-In either configuration the module can also prevent a user logging on if that user's account has been disabled.
+  Authentication of _delegated_ users is performed by the delegate authentication realm, while _local_ users continue to be authenticated in the same way as before, against their encrypted password.
+Authorization is performed the same way for either account type, by reference to their user roles and those roles' permissions.

+For both _local_ and _delegated_ users the realm will prevent a disabled user from logging in.

-For both cases, update your `WEB-INF/shiro.ini`'s `[main]` section:
+To configure, update your `WEB-INF/shiro.ini`'s `[main]` section:

 <pre>
 [main]